Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 ::

-	“OK Hello from the AWS IoT Console”.
+	“OK Hello from the AWS IoT Console”